• Skip to primary navigation

 Wear a heart rate monitor

-The best way to make sure the intensity does not get too high is to wear a heart rate monitor.
+The best way to ensure the intensity does not get too high is to wear a heart rate monitor.
 Keep your target heart rate at around 60% of your maximum heart rate.
 That should do the job.
 Light exercise increases circulation and helps you to speed up the recovery process.
-There will not be a miracle overnight but it’s better than nothing.
+There will not be a miracle overnight, but it’s better than nothing.
 I know that many of you already use a heart rate monitor, so take this tip as a reminder.

 Train other skills

-When training time and intensity are reduced, it gives you an opportunity to use recovery training to learn other skills.
-You could easily add some technical training to your recovery ride without reducing the quality of your recovery training.
-It is free, fun and is the type of extra training that will boost your overall performance.
-If you have a mountain bike, you can learn several technical tricks while you are performing your recovery training.
+When training time and intensity are reduced, you can use recovery training to learn other skills.
+You could easily add some technical training to your recovery ride without lowering the quality of your recovery training.
+It is free, fun, and is the type of extra training that will boost your overall performance.
+You can learn several technical tricks while performing your recovery training if you have a mountain bike.

 Jim